 - Improper fitting distracts & hinders performance.

 - Unevenly distributed weight of body armour, accelerates chances of fatigue.

-To counter this, a lightweight armour alone doesn’t solve the problem.
-This is because the added weight of the combat gear negates the advantage provided by the lightness of the body armour, and with the extra load of the add-on gear, its effectiveness is reduced significantly.
+To counter this, lightweight armor alone doesn’t solve the problem.
+This is because the added weight of the combat gear negates the advantage provided by the lightness of the body armor, and with the extra load of the add-on gear, its effectiveness is reduced significantly.

 Instavest G 6